-Inshallah, Football touched me like a feather stroke across the skin.
-Something had just affected me, but what was it, and why did I feel that way?
+Inshallah, Football touched me, but I wasn’t sure why I felt that way.
 The answer was so complex, it took me 3 days to research and understand Director Ashvin Kumar’s persuasive documentary about the decades of conflict in Indian administered Kashmir, aka Jammu and Kashmir.

 Kumar’s film jumps back and forth between his protagonists.
 The father softly recollects his own torture and the Kashmiri beatings and murders committed by a brutal Indian military.
 His son Basha lives a teenage life while under the constant threat of military harassment.
 Coach Juan Marcos Troia and his wife work to help and inspire their players to dream of training in Brazil or Spain, and to keep them out of militancy.